MuradAkh/LittleLogistics/docs/index.md

 ### Vehicle Detector

-This block emits redstone signal from the back when it detects a vehicle, will display range when right-clicked.
+This block emits a redstone signal from the back when it detects a vehicle, will display range when right-clicked.

 <img src="https://user-images.githubusercontent.com/31002977/161403804-471698da-1b11-42b4-a0df-49463690a4aa.png" style="max-height:35vh;">